4.4 Where is the complexity and what is it?

 When I first described some of my experiences of the child-support case study above, I attributed the properties of mess, complex, or hard-to-understand to the situation.
 So, are mess, complex, and hard-to-understand the same thing?
 If they are, why is the unit called Managing Complexity, rather than, say, Managing Messes?
 A glib answer is you might not have been attracted to it because of the everyday meaning of mess.
 Yet another answer is that complexity is a rich term whose everyday meanings have been further enriched by the so-called new sciences of chaos and complexity (see Appendix C which is attached below for your convenience).

-Please click on the 'View document link' below to read Appendix C.
+Click on the link below to read Appendix C.

 Let me try to explore some of this rich set of meanings by examining a cause célèbre in the computer world.
 The story is described by John Naughton's (1998) article from The Observer (Box 4).
 Read this article now and complete the activity that follows it.